3 Ways to Use Packaging to Improve Product Experience

 Today’s consumers demand transparency as a part of their product experience.
 In fact, 73 percent of consumers would be willing to pay more for a product that offers complete transparency.
 This is why a growing number of brands are turning to connected packaging to satisfy their consumers’ need for information.

-Product labels serves three primary functions: identification, information, and visual appeal.
-However, by integrating innovative label solutions, brands can create a novel packaging experience that delights their consumers and helps them standout against competitors in an unexpected way.
+Product labels serve three primary functions: identification, information, and visual appeal.
+However, by integrating innovative label solutions, brands can create a novel packaging experience that delights their consumers and helps them stand out from competitors in an unexpected way.

 Using a thermochromic (heat-responsive) varnish on their labels, the colors on Griffiths Brothers Gin bottles change based on heat.
 As the label warms up, the color fades to indicate that the bottle should be returned to the freezer.

-Yvette tells the story of how her mother, who passed away two years ago, was known as “Wells” to her grandchildren — short for abuela, which means grandma in Spanish.
+A BoxMaker team member tells the story of how her mother, who passed away two years ago, was known as “Wells” to her grandchildren — short for abuela, which means grandma in Spanish.
 “My nephew was missing her badly one day, and when behind the counter in a store, he saw a Coca-Cola bottle from the “Share a Coke” campaign that read ‘Wells.’
-He felt like it was a bit of a comfort for him to run across that on that particular day,” Yvette says.
+He felt like it was a bit of a comfort for him to run across that on that particular day,” she says.
 “What are the chances of that being one of the names they made?
 Now the whole family keeps an eye out for those bottles because of our personal connection with the packaging.”